 Football: Napoli’s Ospina keeps Atalanta at bay in semi-final stalemate

-NAPLES, Italy: Coppa Italia holders Napoli held Atalanta to a 0-0 draw in their semi-final, first-leg meeting on Wednesday as David Ospina proved decisive with two important saves.
+NAPLES, Italy: Coppa Italia holders Napoli held Atalanta to a 0-0 draw in their semi-final, first leg on Wednesday (Feb 3) as David Ospina proved decisive with two important saves.

 The visitors produced the better chances in Naples but couldn’t find a way past the Colombian goalkeeper, who reacted sharply to block dangerous efforts from Matteo Pessina and Luis Muriel either side of the break.